Last nuclear facility to be decommissioned

 The waste treatment plant is the country's only radioactive waste receiving station.
 It has a number of facilities for receiving, minimizing and sorting, characterising, packing and storing the waste.
 Since some of the facilities will remain in operation as long as waste comes from decommissioning of the plants, preparations for this last project have been underway for a long time.

-In May 2019, the nuclear regulatory authorities approved the overall project description for the decommissioning.
-Prior to this, a thorough clean-up of the waste treatment plant was undertaken and the permanent workplaces of a number of staff were relocated to other buildings.
-The relocation of the facilities that will remain in operation then started.
-These are a soft water plant, a distillation plant, a laundry, a chemical laboratory and an isotope laboratory.
-These facilities will be transferred to two existing buildings near the main building of DD.
+In May 2019, the nuclear regulatory authorities approved the overall project description for the Decommissioning.
+Prior to this, a thorough cleanup of the waste treatment plant had been initiated, and the permanent workplaces for a number of employees were relocated to other buildings.
+Subsequently, the relocation of facilities intended to remain operational commenced.
+These facilities include a soft water and distillation plant, a laundry, and a chemical and isotope laboratory.
+These facilities are being transferred to two existing buildings near DD's main building.

 As part of the project, the current waste storages will also have to be decommissioned.
 However, the fact that a decision on a permanent solution for radioactive waste has not yet been taken has meant that the emptying of stocks prior to purification will be both more expensive and more difficult than originally thought.